alexei-sintotski/pubspec_lock/README.md

 ## Full example

-The following Dart script check whether all Dart dependencies are taken from pub.dev.
+The following Dart script checks whether all Dart dependencies are taken from pub.dev.

 ```
 import 'dart:io';